akka/akka-persistence-r2dbc/docs/src/main/paradox/query.md

 but there is no guarantee that all intermediate changes are emitted if the state is updated several times.
 Note that `UpdatedDurableState` contains the full current state, and it is not a delta from previous revision of state.

-`changesBySlices` should be used via Akka Projection, which will automatically handle the similar difficulties with duplicates as described for @ref[eventsBySlices](#eventsbyslices).
+`changesBySlices` should be used via @ref:[R2dbcProjection](projection.md), which will automatically handle the similar difficulties with duplicates as described for @ref[eventsBySlices](#eventsbyslices).
+When using `R2dbcProjection` the changes will be delivered in revision number order without duplicates.

 ## Configuration